ROCm/hipfort/docs/how-to/fortran-interfaces.rst

 ======================================

 The Fortran 2008 array interfaces are generated once per rank, so each generic carries a fixed set of ranks.
-Building hipFORT with ``-DHIPFORT_ASSUMED_RANK=ON`` replaces those per-rank overloads with a single Fortran 2018 ``dimension(..)`` overload that accepts an actual argument of any rank.
+Building the bindings with ``-DFORTRAN_ARRAY_INTERFACES=assumed-rank`` replaces those per-rank overloads with a single Fortran 2018 ``dimension(..)`` overload that accepts an actual argument of any rank.
 This is what lets a rank-3 array be passed to a routine whose per-rank overloads stop at rank 1, such as ``rocblas_saxpy``.

-The option is experimental and ``OFF`` by default.
-Note the following:
+The tier is experimental, and ``assumed-shape`` is the default.
+Note the
+following:

 * It is **mutually exclusive** with the classic per-rank interfaces rather than
-  additive: enabling it replaces them.
+  additive: selecting it replaces them.
+That is why the three tiers are one option with three values rather than two booleans, which could express the combination the language forbids.
-* It requires a Fortran 2018 compiler (hipFORT probes for ``c_loc()`` of a ``dimension(..)`` argument) and the Fortran 2008 interfaces.
-If either is missing, hipFORT warns and falls back to the per-rank interfaces instead of failing the build.
+* It requires a Fortran 2018 compiler (the build probes for ``c_loc()`` of a ``dimension(..)`` argument).
+If the compiler is not one, the build warns and falls back to ``assumed-shape`` instead of failing.
 * Only **contiguous** arrays may be passed.
 * ``hipMalloc`` keeps its per-rank overloads either way; ``hipMemcpy``, ``hipMemcpyAsync`` and ``hipMemcpy2D`` gain assumed-rank forms.